The direct answer

 Americans can generally buy property in Greece, but the practical file needs discipline: AFM tax number, Greek bank path, lawyer, notary, engineer, land registry or cadastre, urban-planning status and source-of-funds documentation.

-• Golden Visa planning: where and what you buy can matter for eligibility, so residence and property sourcing cannot be separate tracks.
+- Golden Visa planning: where and what you buy can matter for eligibility, so residence and property sourcing cannot be separate tracks.
+Start with the 2026 Greece Golden Visa status update before treating property as the answer.

 The tax and banking wall